 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS19: Green Infrastructure Number of new green infrastructure projects developed No target set This indicator to be developed.
-Current Performance: No data lata \$ CS19: Green Infrastructure Number of parks with a Green Flag award Target of 1 Country Parks / Urban Parks RMBC Green Spaces.
-Due to cost only 1 put forward for award but achieved.
-Current Performance: Achieved 1 this year (target achieved) r (target achieved) ÷ CS20: Biodiversity / Geodiversity Condition of Sites of Special Scientific Interest (SSSI's) in the borough Reach national target National target is to reach 95% favourable (or unfavourable recovering) - Natural England.
+Current Performance: No d data \leftrightarrow CS19: Green Infrastructure Number of parks with a Green Flag award Target of 1 Country Parks / Urban Parks RMBC Green Spaces.
+Ulley Country Park, Greasbrough Park and Clifton Park awarded Green Flag status Current Performance: Achieved 3 this yea ar (target achieved) ↑ CS20: Biodiversity / Geodiversity Condition of Sites of Special Scientific Interest (SSSI's) in the borough Reach national target National target is to reach 95% favourable (or unfavourable recovering) - Natural England.
 Target is being met locally.
-Current Performance: Natural England latest data for 2018 shows SSSI's of 148.8ha of which 76.0% favourable, 21.3% unfavourable recovering and 2.7% unfavourable declining or no change. (no change from previous year) 018 shows SSSI's of 148.8ha of nfavourable recovering and 2.7% ange. (no change from previous ar) ÷ CS20: Biodiversity / Geodiversity Changes in areas of biodiversity importance Proportion of sites of importance to biodiversity and geodiversity that are in positive management Government Core output indicator - Local Wildlife System
+Current Performance: Natural England data shows SSS 76.5% favourable, 20.8% unfa unfavourable decli ↑ CS20: Biodiversity / Geodiversity Changes in areas of biodiversity importance Proportion of sites of importance to biodiversity and geodiversity that are in positive management Government Core output indicator - Local Wildlife System

-ΡΟΙ ΤΟΥ ΔΒΕΔ TNDTCATOR TARGET / AIM COMMENTS In 2019 36 of 120 local sites (58 019 36 of 120 local sites (58%) are in positive management Current Performance: (increase from 201 (increase from 2014 baseline of 26%) ÷ CS21: Landscape Amount of land covered by woodland Increase the percentage of area in the borough covered by woodland South Yorkshire Forest figures (SYF partnership now ended) 3,053 ha; 10.63 3,053 ha; 10.63% of the borough Current Performance: (no update from previous years provided / available) years provided / available) ¢ CS21: Landscape Amount of land covered by environment stewardship schemes Increase the area of land under environmental management Natural England agri-environment scheme Current Performance: Environmental Stewardship schemes covering 5,159 ha (as l data 2018) - increase from 2017 baseline of 3,379ha.
-Environmental Stewardship schemes covering 5,159 ha (as per NE data 2018) - increase from 2017 baseline of 3,379ha. ¢ CS22: Green Space Proportion of population living within easy walking distance of green spaces meeting defined quality standards To be set Green Spaces Strategy Current Performance: Currently not able to measure but is included within the Green Spaces Strategy.
-May consider replacing with different measure in future. out is included within the Green placing with different measure in Jre. \$ CS22: Green Space Net gains / losses in green space provision To be set Indicator to be developed Current Performance: No data, system required to No data, system required to measure to be put in place \$ CS23: Valuing the historic environment Number of designated heritage assets on the English Heritage "Heritage at Risk Register" Reduce number of designated assets on the "Heritage at Risk Register" Historic England
+POLICY AREA INDICATOR TARGET / AIM COMMENTS In 2019 37 of 120 local sites (30%) are in positive management Current Performance: (increase from 201 14 baseline of 26%) Т CS21: Landscape Amount of land covered by woodland Increase the percentage of area in the borough covered by woodland South Yorkshire Forest figures (SYF partnership now ended) 3,053 ha; 10.630 % of the borough Current Performance: (no update from previous years provided / available) \leftrightarrow CS21: Landscape Amount of land covered by environment stewardship schemes Increase the area of land under environmental management Natural England agri-environment scheme Current Performance: mes covering 5,110.61 ha (as per rom 2017 baseline of 3,379 ha. ^ CS22: Green Space Proportion of population living within easy walking distance of green spaces meeting defined quality standards To be set Green Spaces Strategy Current Performance: Currently not able to measure I Spaces Strategy.
+May consider re fut \leftrightarrow CS22: Green Space Net gains / losses in green space provision To be set Indicator to be developed Current Performance: No data, system required to measure to be put in place \leftrightarrow CS23: Valuing the historic environment Number of designated heritage assets on the Historic England "Heritage at Risk Register" Reduce number of designated assets on the "Heritage at Risk Register" Historic England

-POLICY AREA INDICATOR TARGET / AIM COMMENTS Of the 16 Grade i and 36 Grade ii listed buildings in Rotherham 6 have been designated as 'at risk' by Historic England in 2018 (decrease of 1). listed buildings in Rotherham 6 sk' by Historic England in 2018 se of 1).
-Current Performance: From 2014 all heritage assets now shown - Monuments (SAMs, no change) and 3 Conse deemed to be at risk.
-From 2014 all heritage assets now shown - 7 Scheduled Ancient Monuments (SAMs, no change) and 3 Conservation Areas are also deemed to be at risk.
-F CS23: Valuing the historic environment Listed buildings and Ancient Monuments lost to development None to be lost to development As per Historic England Current Performance: Total of 519 in 2018.
-[16 Grade i, 36 Grade ii and 467 Grade ii]; 37 Scheduled Ancient Monuments.
-No change from previous year. , 36 Grade ii and 467 Grade ii]; s.
-No change from previous year. ÷ CS24: Conserving and enhancing the Water Environment Number of planning applications granted contrary to advice of the Environment Agency on flood defence or water quality grounds None to be granted against sustained EA advice Government Core output indicator (see also policy CS25) No objections on water quality received.
-2 initial objections on flood risk grounds / requesting FRA/FCA.
-Current Performance: None granted against sustained EA advice in 2018/19. iined EA advice in 2018/19. ÷ CS24: Conserving and enhancing the Water Environment Percentage of river length in Rotherham assessed as being of good quality Yearly improvement in the percentage of river length of 'good' ecology status New baseline - 2014 data for the Water Framework Directive = 0% (87% is moderate) as advised by Environment Agency.
+POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: Of the 16 Grade I and 36 Grade 4 have been designated as 'at ri- of 2 from From 2014 all heritage assets no Monuments and 3 Conservation ris ^ CS23: Valuing the historic environment Listed buildings and Ancient Monuments lost to development None to be lost to development As per Historic England Current Performance: Total of 524.
+[16 Grade I, 39 Grade II and 469 Grade II]; 37 Scheduled Ancient Monuments.
+Increase of 5. ↑ CS24: Conserving and enhancing the Water Environment Number of planning applications granted contrary to advice of the Environment Agency on flood defence or water quality grounds None to be granted against sustained EA advice Government Core output indicator (see also policy CS25) No objections on water quality received.
+Current Performance: None granted against sustained EA advice in 2019/20. ^ CS24: Conserving and enhancing the Water Environment Percentage of river length in Rotherham assessed as being of good quality Yearly improvement in the percentage of river length of 'good' ecology status New baseline - 2014 data for the Water Framework Directive = 0% (87% is moderate) as advised by Environment Agency.